-Are you starting to lead worship in a new church?
-Has God called you to a new ministry?
+Has God called you into starting a new ministry?
 It can be intimidating!
-I have been working in music ministry for over 30 years.
+I have been working in ministry for over 30 years.
 Let me share what I’ve learned from my personal experience.

-When God calls you, He gives you the ability to do the job.
+When God calls you into starting a new ministry, He gives you the ability to do the job.
 My first full-time church job was conducting and writing for a 100-voice choir and 25-piece orchestra.
 I was 27 years old and totally intimidated.
 But God was faithful.

 Time after time I have seen the hand of God challenging me to the next level of the ministry that He has called me to.
 Trust God, He is with you.
 He will give you the ability to do what is needed.

 “I am certain that God, who began the good work within you, will continue His work until it is finally finished on the day when Christ Jesus returns.” ~Philippians 1:6 NLT